Immediately after getting an idea for a content project, many writers become preoccupied with the existing competition:

 – Jerry Seinfeld

-Similarly, if every other content marketer in your niche quits tomorrow, you’re not automatically going to win more clients and customers.
+Similarly, if every other writer in your niche quits tomorrow, you’re not automatically going to win more clients and customers.

 If you don’t present the right kind of value to the people you want to attract, that scenario doesn’t give you any advantage.